Create Your Profile

 - Complete pages 1 – 8 with your personal information, all classes taken and grades earned throughout high school.

-You will need a copy of your high school transcript and SAT/ACT Score Reports, to complete the ‘Academic Profile.’
+You will need a copy of your high school transcript, or access to the classes taken and grades earned during each year of high school, and SAT/ACT Score Reports, to complete the ‘Academic Profile’ section.

 - My Personal Profile (Page 1): Fully complete the requested information.
-You may ask your counselor for your High School CEEB Code or you may look at the code for your high school at the following link.
-If you do not know the CEEB Code for your high school, click here to look it up.
+You may ask your counselor for your High School CEEB Code or you may look up the code for your high school at the following link: click here to look up your high school’s CEEB Code.

 - Enter a fraction for Class Rank, e.g., 10/160